Solving tech overload: Smart strategies

 Solving the problem

-• Purposefulness: Implement only tools that solve specific, clearly defined problems.
+• Purposefulness: implement only tools that solve specific, clearly defined problems.

 Optimization strategies

-• Establishing "Single Source of Truth": For each type of data (e.g., customer data, project tasks, financial reports), designate one primary system that will be considered the "source of truth."
-This eliminates confusion and duplication.
+• Establishing a single source of truth: for each category of data (customer records, project tasks, financial reports), designate one primary system as the authoritative source.
+This eliminates confusion and duplication across overlapping systems.

 Employee productivity